- areas of expertise

 - We represent organizations in resolving and, where necessary, litigating disputes relating to sensitive information, including under COPPA, the TCPA, and the CAN-SPAM Act.
 We have successfully defended corporations against putative consumer class actions alleging false advertising, privacy, and other claims under state and federal consumer protection statutes.
 We are counseling publishers, agencies, brands, ad tech companies, and other players in the advertising ecosystem on how to avoid exposure under the California Consumer Privacy Act (which -- effective January 1, 2020 -- specifies a private right of action and damages up to $750 per violation); false advertising and deceptive business practices laws; and other hotbeds of class action exposure.

-Tanya Forsheit, Daniel Goldberg, Jeremy Goldman, Amy Lawrence, Rayna S. Lopyan and James Mariani are accredited by the International Association of Privacy Professionals as Certified Information Privacy Professionals with a focus in US private-sector privacy law.
+Tanya Forsheit, Daniel Goldberg, Jeremy Goldman, Amy Lawrence, Rayna S. Lopyan and Elliott Siebers are accredited by the International Association of Privacy Professionals as Certified Information Privacy Professionals with a focus in US private-sector privacy law.